Yukiooooo/PHYS-5391/assignment-4/README.md

 ## How to compile these files

-This is python script for using "Weasel Program",

-then enter the desired number of offspring and mutation rate, then "Enter" ==> you'll get the generations required to reach the target string :D
-Please download all the stuffs in this folder or clone with your command
-$ git clone "links"

 If you use the command line, it's straightforward to complete these codes.
 Please put these two codes together in the same path, in your command line first do: